 For a healthy mind and body, let nature work its magic.

-Spending at least two hours a week outdoors in a natural setting is linked with good health and well-being, a recent study published in Scientific Reports has found.
+Spending at least two hours a week outdoors in a natural setting is linked with good health and well-being, according to a study published in Scientific Reports.
 It didn't matter how those 120 minutes were achieved — whether over regular short walks in a local park or one long hike on the weekend — just as long as people met that weekly threshold.

 The findings are based on data from almost 20,000 people in England.
 Those who reported spending at least two hours a week in nature had consistently higher levels of both physical and mental health than people who didn't seek out the great outdoors.